 As we have noted, our approach to social understanding relates to many earlier themes in AI and cognitive psychology - too many to review in detail.
-However, our research draws on three main ideas to account for social cognition, and in this section we examine prior work relevant to each of these themes.
+However, our research draws on three main ideas to account for social cognition, and in this section we examine prior work on each of these.

 One central assumption in our work in that social cognition relies on representing and reasoning about models of other agents' mental states.
 A number of other researchers have described systems that adopt this idea.
 Fahlman's (2011) Scone encodes models of mental states in terms of 'contexts' or 'worlds' that separate memory into distinct partitions; his system also includes the ability to comprehend deceptive activities by applying knowledge to content in nested contexts.
-Polyscheme (Cassimatis, 2006) adopts a similar approach, organizing content into worlds that let it carry out counterfactual reasoning and mind reading for purposes of behavior explanation.
-Both Scone and Polyscheme rely on default reasoning supported by inheritance, which UMBRA achieves through nested application of domain rules.
+Polyscheme (Cassimatis, 2006; Bello, 2012) adopts a similar approach, organizing content into worlds that let it carry out counterfactual reasoning and mind reading for purposes of behavior explanation.
+Both

+Scone and Polyscheme rely on default reasoning supported by inheritance, which UMBRA achieves through nested application of domain rules.
 Another example is Bridewell and Isaac (2011), who introduced a computational framework for deception based on the capacity to reason about the goals of other agents, resting on mental state ascription.
 Again, their account stores mental states in partitions, with content moved between them to deal with conflicting beliefs.
-Our work shares several tenets: explanations are constructed in an incremental fashion, different forms of deception involve associated patterns of mental states, and the inference task involves making plausible assumptions.
-Our mental states are also associated with meaningful temporal information, a design feature shared with some other architectures (e.g., Icarus, in Stracuzzi et al., 2009).
+Our work shares several tenets: explanations are constructed in an incremental fashion, different forms of deception involve associated patterns of mental states, and plausible assumptions are useful for related inference tasks.

 Our second key assumption is that plan understanding involves a process of incremental abduction that constructs an explanation of observed inputs.
 We have borrowed this idea from AbRA (Bridewell & Langley, 2011), which we view as UMBRA's theoretical predecessor.
 Although both systems construct cohesive explanations using a form of incremental, data-driven abduction, they differ in many specifics, including their approaches to constraints and time.
 UMBRA unifies Skolems automatically during inference for purposes of explanation, whereas AbRA makes explicit decisions for this purpose.
 Both use a form of lookahead when evaluating rule instances, but their criteria for selection differ markedly.
 For example, UMBRA views the rule choice metric as a 'cost' function and links it to the number of rule applications allowed on a given input cycle.
-Other work on abductive inference for plan understanding (e.g., Ng & Mooney, 1992; Raghavan & Mooney, 2010) are more distantly related, in that they usually operate in a query-driven and nonincremental fashion.
+Other work on abductive inference for plan understanding (e.g., Kate & Mooney, 2009; Raghavan & Mooney, 2010) are more distantly related, in that they operate in a query-driven and nonincremental fashion.

 A final assumption of our work is that social understanding depends not only on domain knowledge, but on more generic knowledge about social interactions and their effects on mental states.
 Wilensky (1978) reported early research along these lines: his PAM system inferred the intentions of interacting agents, but its reasoning was shallow compared to that in UMBRA.
-Dyer (1983) dealt with similar concepts in extracting morals or adages from social scenarios for use as abstract planning advice.
 More recently, Winston's (2012) approach to story understanding incorporates reflective patterns, describing abstract social relationships, to support inference and question answering.
 However, his Genesis system does not appear to include knowledge about how agents' actions influence others' mental states.

-Our approach to social understanding has much in common with Castelfranchi's (1998) framework for social intelligence, in assuming that agents interact with others in accordance with their embedded models to achieve their goals, and that mind reading plays a key role in this process.
+Our approach to social cognition incorporates ideas from earlier research traditions, but combines them in novel ways to support new capabilities for deep understanding of scenarios in which agents reason about each others goals and beliefs.
+Our theory has much in common with Castelfranchi's (1998) framework for social intelligence, in assuming that agents interact with others to achieve their goals and that mind reading plays a key role in this process.
 However, where Castelfranchi's contribution was purely theoretical, we have grounded our ideas in an implemented system.
-Our theory of social cognition incorporates ideas from earlier research traditions, but combines them in novel ways to support new capabilities for deep understanding of scenarios in which agents reason about each others goals and beliefs.